numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     But design principles and choices should not change significantly.

-Detailed Description
+Detailed description
 --------------------

-Class hierarchy is laid out in NEP 41; here we define a corresponding API.
+Class hierarchy is laid out in NEP 41; this NEP

+- Defines a corresponding API.
 Though we describe the API in terms of C-API slots, conceptually these translate identically to Python methods.

-We describe also the implementation of *abstract* DTypes, and in addition show how the API enables all use cases.
+- Describes the implementation of *abstract* DTypes

+- Shows how the new API enables all use cases.

+We begin each section with a desirable outcome or current problem.
-Each section begins by motivating an issue or describing a problem.
-A design description follows, occasionally listing alternatives.
+A design description follows, sometimes with alternatives.

 Nomenclature
 """"""""""""

-- ``dtype`` denotes the dtype *instance*, which is the object attached to a numpy array.
+- ``dtype`` denotes the dtype *instance*; this is the object attached to a numpy array.

-- ``DType`` is the subclass of ``np.dtype``.
+- ``DType`` means any subclass of the base type ``np.dtype``.

 - On the C level we use ``descriptor`` or ``descr`` to mean *dtype instance*.
 In the proposed C-API, these terms will distinguish